toksaitov/fs-project/Readme.md

 3. Commit and push your repository through Git.
 Submit the last commit ID to Canvas before the deadline.

+### Part #2

+Use the provided template `defrag.krffs.c` and finish writing the file system defragmentation utility.
+The application should move reserved blocks to the beginning of the disk shifting the free blocks to the right.
+Consequent free blocks must be merged.
+More info can be found in the comments of the `defrag.krffs.c` file.

+#### What to Submit

+1. In your private course repository that was given to you by the instructor during the lecture, create the path `project-3/part-2/`.

+2. Put the `defrag.krffs.c` into the course repository.

+3. Commit and push your repository through Git.
+Submit the last commit ID to Canvas before the deadline.

 #### Deadline